 Make sure the main page content is easily visible on the first screen the user sees – you may be penalised if the top of your site is full of adverts (even for your own products/services) and the real content is buried further down the page

-An XML sitemap is a specially formatted file listing all the pages on your website, making sure the search engines find all the pages you want them to find.
-You can also use it to give the search engines extra information about each page, to help them understand your content better:
+You can also use them to give the search engines extra information about each page, to help them understand your content better:

 - when the page was last updated